JamesE6/Songlin_phylogeny/README.md

 # Arawan_Phylogeny
-Repository accompanying the "An Overview and Bayesian phylogenetic study of the Arawan language family" paper.
+Repository accompanying the "Bayesian phylogenetic study of the Arawan language family" paper.
 The data is taken from Gerardi et al. (2022) and can be found [here](https://github.com/tupian-language-resources/kahd).
 This also has the expert cognacy judgements used to assess the quality of the automated cognate detection described in the paper.

 The [Trees](/Trees/) folder contains the settings and the output of tree runs conducted. [data](/data/) contains statistics on both datasets used in the study (FULL and REDUCED).
 The underlying datasets can be found in [raw](/raw/). [etc](/etc/) contains the restrictions on doculects and concepts used in the build_nexus.py script.